Mithgol/fidoedit/README.md

 You may use `fidoedit` command to run the application.

+You should create a configuration file for the installed FidoEdit (in its directory) before you launch it.

 ### Local installation

 Instead of the above, download the [ZIP-packed](https://github.com/Mithgol/fidoedit/archive/master.zip) source code of FidoEdit and unpack it to some directory.
 Then run `npm install --production` in that directory.